-What do a lawyer, catering manager and graphic designer all have in common?
+Are you trying to find your next career opportunity but need some help?
+Consider what a lawyer, catering manager, and graphic designer have in common.
 Although there are specific talents and abilities required for every profession, there are skills that overlap between every type of job.
 These are called transferable skills – a set of abilities acquired through various experiences that can be applied to a wide range of employment opportunities.

 Read More